carloscasciano/article_preview_component/README.md

 # Frontend Mentor - Article preview component Exercise

 Hi, this project is an exercise for [Frontend Mentor](https://www.frontendmentor.io).
-All done in React + Styled Components.
+Exercise made with React + Styled Components.

 The main goal was to create a responsive component based on a given design.
 You can fina more details here: https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT